jedi-academy/learn-dgpt/data/assignments/assignment1.md

 `public/images/xxx`, where xxx is your category name.
 You should also put there a 100x100 PNG icon, named after your category.

+**Important** Because of the way that CodeIgniter does its routing, name your folder inside `app/Controllers` with the first letter capitalized, eg. `app/Controllers/Hockey`.
+Sorry I didn't see this earlier.

 ## Your Category Data

 Your mock data should include at least eight fields: